xapian/xapian-gsoc-proposal/proposal.rst

   * Libarchive adds support for a variety of file extensions including gzip, bzip2, xz, lzip, etc. This shows the versatility and utility of adding libarchive.
 As explained in the Modules section of the proposal, I noticed that there is little support for e-book and publishing file formats.
 Libe-books supports various file extensions such as .epub, .pdb, .fb2, .zvr, etc. This wiki (`https://wiki.documentfoundation.org/DLP/Libraries#Import_Libs`) provides the complete list.
   * Libraries proposed :

-    * `libe-book <https://sourceforge.net/projects/libebook/>`_ : It is a library and a set of tools for reading and converting various reflowable e-book formats such as Broad Band ebook, eReader .pdb, ZVR (simple compressed text format).
+    * `libe-book <https://sourceforge.net/projects/libebook/>`_ : It is a library and a set of tools for reading and converting various reflowable e-book formats such as Broad Band ebook, eReader .pdb, ZVR (simple compressed text format).(3 weeks)

+      * libe-book supports multiple formats so I expect it might require additional handling and thus have tried to give it more time as of now.
+      * Create a handler to access the library (3 days)
+      * Update the build system.
+(4 days)
+      * Add worker to omindex.
+(3 days)
+      * Compile, test, and document.
+(5 days)

-    * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_ : It  is a library that parses the file format of Aldus/Macromedia/Adobe FreeHand documents.
+    * `libpagemaker <https://wiki.documentfoundation.org/DLP/Libraries/libpagemaker>`_ : It is a library that parses the file format of Aldus/Adobe PageMaker documents.
+(1 week)

   * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner